American-Institutes-for-Research/EdSurvey_A_Users_Guide/_book/07-descriptive-statistics.md

 Last edited: July 2023

 **Suggested Citation**<br></br>
-Buehler, E. & Zhang, T. Introduction.
+Buehler, E. & Zhang, T. Descriptive Statistics.
 In Bailey, P. and Zhang, T. (eds.), _Analyzing NCES Data Using EdSurvey: A User's Guide_.

 ## Computing the Percentages of Students With `achievementLevels`